kmanc/unifi_network_setup/letsencrypt.md

-# Replace the Unifi Certificate
+# Replacing the Unifi Certificate

 If you're following along from the basic setup, you can now type in the name you entered in the USG `/etc/hosts` file and see your controller pop up, but your browser might not be super happy about it.
 We'll replace the certificate to one signed by Let's Encrypt.